BA-SS-IL/devTinder/homework.md

  propper validation for api and conncetionRequest Schema think about corener cases
  $or and $and queiry in mongoose read about more

 schema.pre() read about this
 what is indexes? what is the purpose advanteges and creating unneccessary indexes read this article about copond index and index

+write code with propper validation for post /request/review/:status/:requestId;
+thougth process - post and get ref-populate create api get/user/request/received with all the checks

+logic for get/feed api
+explore $nin $ne $and and other queiry operators